 • October 2019—”From approximately 2016 – March 2018; claimants allege breach of fiduciary duty and negligence in reference to private placement offerings purchased.”
 Alleged damages are $620,000.00 and the matter remains pending.

-• August 2018—”Claimants are alleging negligence, over-concentration, breach of fiduciary duty, breach of contract, material misrepresentation and omissions and failure to supervise.”
+• August 2018—”Claimants are alleging negligence, over-concentration, breach of fiduciary duty, material misrepresentation and omissions and failure to supervise.”
 The matter settled for $95,000.00.

 • June 2018—”THE ARBITRATION DOCUMENTS ALLEGE BREACH OF FIDUCIARY DUTY, VIOLATION OF THE FEDERAL SECURITIES LAWS, CONTROL PERSON LIABILITY UNDER SECTION 20 OF THE SECURITIES & EXCHANGE ACT OF 1034; VIOLATION OF THE CALIFORNIA CORPORATION SECURITIES LAWS; VIOLATION OF THE FINRA RULES 1020, 2120, 2111 AND 3110; NEGLIGENCE AND NEGLIGENT SUPERVISION.”
 The matter settled for $110,000.00.

 • January 2016—” UNAUTHORIZED TRADING AND EXCESSIVE TRADING.”
 The matter sttled for $165,000.00.

 For a copy of Wayne Miller’s CRD, click here